NikitaGoncharov650505/finance-control/requirements/srsEn.md

 #### 3.2.
 Non-Functional requirements

 > The project should give security, centralized access to the information about investments and provide comfortable interface for convenient work
+> Finance-control guarantees an irrevocable deletion of user's data, which was deleted by user in his account page.
+> It is forbidden to use personal information in proccess of authentication to provide personal security.
+> If it is a law request to get account data, Finance Control will give account information.
+Before that requestors must prove that the account is a property of their requiested user.

 ### 4. Analogues